 Researchers now think that Ötzi was likely ambushed and that the arrow — shot by an unknown assailant — struck his back and killed him.
 It's possible that he suffered the head wound at the same time as the arrow wound or afterward, Live Science previously reported.
 Why he was killed, however, remains a mystery.

-Three decades after his discovery, Ötzi continues to fascinate.
-The mummy provides a window into the life and times of an individual who lived over 5,000 years ago — a man who lived in a world far removed from our modern era of digital communications, space travel and sophisticated technologies of all kinds.
+Ötzi continues to fascinate the world three decades after his discovery.
+The mummy offers a glimpse into the life and times of a man who lived over 5,000 years ago, in a world far removed from our modern era of digital communications, space travel and advanced technologies of all kinds.
 Yet the clothing he wore and the tools he carried suggest he was acutely adapted to his environment and was well-versed in the plants, animals and technologies of his era.
 Future studies using new and innovative technologies will continue to reveal even more about Ötzi's life and times.